Meatfucker/metatron2/README.md

 * Reroll, DM, and Delete buttons on gens for ease of interaction.
 * TI embedding support
 * Configurable banned word list and mandatory negative prompt options for moderation purposes.
+* Images can be saved and uploaded in either png or jpg

 ![metatron2](/assets/wordgenexample.png)